tussipandey/drowsiness_detection/README.md

 2. Click on the drowsiness application file.

-3.Give your credintials and start using the application
+3. Give your credintials and start using the application